ESPN Anchor Sage Steele Opens Up About Social Media Racism

 Former Indianapolis Colts head coach Tony Dungy and Baltimore Ravens tight end Benjamin Watson (wose book gave the conference its name) also spoke at the forum.
 NFL Hall of Famer Dungy said at the forum that he agreed with the sentiments expressed by Sage Steele, the Washington Times detailed.
 “Mr. Watson said people need to do a better job of understanding the different sides of the racial debate,” the Times added.

 Sage Steele’s latest comments have also prompted outrage on social media, some of which is of the vulgar variety.
-Several liberal websites have also criticized her allegations about black racism.
+Several liberal websites have also condemned her allegations about black racism.
 “Although she was only recounting her personal experience, many Twitter users appeared to take Steele’s remarks as blaming the black community for racism in America…While Sage Steele continues to face backlash for sharing her views, she’s shown no indication that she plans to stop anytime soon,” the Independent Journal Review observed.

 Steele’s remarks appear to run counter to the dominant Disney-owned ESPN narrative, which through its on-air talent has gone full-on social justice warrior about politics, something that the network’s public editor (i.e., ombudsman) has acknowledged.
 In an essay on the ESPN website published in December 2016, Jim Brady conceded that the self-described Worldwide Leader in Sports has moved in a leftward direction, thereby alienating some viewers.
 For whatever reason or combination of reasons, ESPN is reportedly losing 10,000 subscribers per day.